Killing of America Thayer

 On the afternoon of 28 July 2021, a decapitated body was discovered in the middle of an intersection in Shakopee, Minnesota, a Twin Cities suburb; the head was also found nearby.
 The victim was identified as America Mafalda Thayer, a 55-year-old woman from Shakopee.
-The suspect is 42-year-old Alexis Saborit, an illegal immigrant from Cuba and Thayer's boyfriend.
+The perpetrator was identified as 42-year-old Alexis Saborit, an illegal immigrant from Cuba and Thayer's boyfriend.
 He was apprehended by police 1.5 miles away from the scene and faced first-degree murder charges.
 In 2023, Saborit was acquitted by reason of mental illness.

 Suspect

 Alexis Saborit was the boyfriend of America Thayer; the two had been dating for roughly seven years.

 Saborit is an illegal immigrant from Cuba, who was wanted by U.S. Immigration and Customs Enforcement.
 According to them, he has a criminal record which included domestic assault charges in Minnesota and Louisiana, a DUI, and running from a police officer.
 They attempted to deport him in 2012, but Cuba would not approve his travel documents and so he remained in the country.

 He was convicted of domestic violence in 2017 when he pinned Thayer to the ground after becoming suspicious that she had been speaking to another man at a bar.
 Before the trial, a restraining order was put in place against him, but was removed after Thayer sent the court a handwritten note asking for it to be overturned.

 Saborit was scheduled to appear in Scott County court on the day of the killing on charges of arson after he allegedly set fire to his apartment.

 After two psychological evaluations of the defendant, the Scott County Attorney acknowledged the case was headed toward a likely finding of not guilty by reason of mental illness.